pcarvalho1981/simfony_api_reader/README.md

 The selected API does not require authentication, so no authentication process is available in the code.
 No account is needed to access the API information.

 The exceptions need further development.

+Possibly there are code changes that were unnecessary.
+A review of all the custom files is advised if further development is implemented.